IbraBensmail/Cisco-VLAN-InterVLAN-Routing-Project/README_detailed.md

 ## Overview

-This project demonstrates the configuration of multiple VLANs, inter-VLAN routing using **Router-on-a-Stick**, static IP addressing, DNS resolution, and web access testing through an HTTP server — all built and tested in **Cisco Packet Tracer**.
+This project demonstrates the configuration of multiple VLANs, inter-VLAN routing using a **router with two physical interfaces**, static IP addressing, DNS resolution, and web access testing through an HTTP server — all built and verified in **Cisco Packet Tracer**.

 ---

 ## Objectives

 - Configure VLANs and assign devices to each VLAN.
-- Enable inter-VLAN routing using a single router interface with subinterfaces.
+- Enable inter-VLAN routing using two router interfaces (no subinterfaces).
 - Set up a **DNS Server** for hostname resolution.
-- Add a **Web Server (HTTP)** to serve web content accessible via DNS name (`www`).
+- Add a **Web Server (HTTP)** to serve web content accessible via DNS name.
-- Verify end-to-end connectivity between VLANs and services.
+- Verify full end-to-end connectivity across VLANs and services.

 ---